Zarafshan Bridge: History

-In the mid-15th century, the bridge across the Zarafshan River was destroyed by a flood.
+In the mid-15th century, the bridge across the Zarafshan was destroyed by a flood.
 The construction history of this monument is detailed in the work "Sheybani-name" by Kamal ad-Din Binai, a historian and poet who lived in the second half of the 15th to the early 16th century.
 According to the account, Muhammad Shaybani, while struggling to cross the river once again, ordered the construction of a new bridge.
-A dam was specially built to block the Zarafshan River for this purpose.
+A dam was specially built to block the Zarafshan for this purpose.
 The bridge was 200 meters long and consisted of seven arches.
 It is also unknown when and under what circumstances the bridge began to deteriorate.
 The bridge is a complex structure.
 Samarkand craftsmen prepared a special mortar for it, similar to modern cement.
 Gypsum, lime, and plant ash were used in different places, depending on the degree of contact with water, to make the mortar.

 Research

-Engineer Bogoslovsky, sent as part of the diplomatic mission of Imperial Russia to Bukhara in 1841, wrote in his diary that he saw this bridge already in ruins, with only three arches remaining.
+Engineer Bogoslovsky, sent as part of the diplomatic mission of the Russian Empire to Bukhara in 1841, wrote in his diary that he saw this bridge already in ruins, with only three arches remaining.
 Most likely, two arches were destroyed during the earthquakes of 1886 and 1898.

 In 1962, as a result of archaeological excavations conducted by Abdulakhad Muhammadjanov, the remains of the collapsed second and third arches of the bridge were discovered and studied.
 It was also determined that the construction was made of rectangular bricks with a width of 26 or 27 cm and a thickness of 5 cm.
 The width of the surviving arch is 21 meters and 60 centimeters.
 The structure consists of two layers, with the thickness of the lower part being 165 cm and the upper part 125 cm.
 To reinforce the support and prevent its collapse, an additional support was installed on the right side of the arch.

 Railings, one meter in height and width, made of fired brick, were constructed on both sides of the bridge.
 This type of construction indicates that the engineers of the 16th century, who designed this structure, took into account safety measures for those crossing the river.